ALTC Acquisition Corp call volume above normal and directionally bullish

-Bullish option flow detected in ALTC Acquisition Corp with 11,256 calls trading, 1.1x expected, and implied vol increasing over 12 points to 153.41%.
-Nov-24 20 calls and Nov-24 32 calls are the most active options, with total volume in those strikes near 4,200 contracts.
-The Put/Call Ratio is 0.25.
+Bullish option flow detected in ALTC Acquisition Corp with 15,750 calls trading, 2x expected, and implied vol increasing over 1 point to 143.92%.
+Nov-24 15 calls and 11/1 weekly 20 calls are the most active options, with total volume in those strikes near 5,000 contracts.
+The Put/Call Ratio is 0.11.
 Earnings are expected on November 7th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>